 Another way of minting stablecoins is through bitcoin; stablecoins will get minted according to the exchanged amount and market value of bitcoin.
 It is a much more secure way of minting because it is built on a high-level algorithm, which makes it impossible for hackers to steal information or assets.

 The valuation of stablecoins has skyrocketed recently and reached a whopping value of around one hundred sixty billion US dollars in March ’22.
 Within that period, statistics show that their valuations increased thrice as much just within the span of half a year.
 This value excludes TerraUSD (UST), the algorithmic stablecoin linked to the LUNA cryptocurrency, which experienced a sharp fall some months ago.

 As we saw in this article, the cryptocurrency market is volatile, and stablecoins are no exception.
 However, if we don’t be careful, we can lose all of our life’s savings in a day, and a beginner should not start this journey towards cryptocurrency all by themselves.

 How can Prolitus help you with Stablecoins Development?

-If you need services related to the development and circulation of stablecoins, take it from the best in the industry, take it from Prolitus.
+If you need stablecoins development services, take it from the best in the industry, take it from Prolitus.
 We have a vast network of 100+ talented professionals who can provide and offer their expertise in various cutting-edge technologies like AI, ML, and blockchain.
 We offer a wide range of services in the field of blockchain development.
 Here at Prolitus, you don’t only get the technical aspects looked after; we will make sure of the business part too.
 Our team also consists of expert business analysts that can offer the best business practices so that your business can flourish.
 Simply put, it is a one-stop shop for all your technical and business needs.
 So don’t wait anymore; connect with experts & take your business ideas to the next step with Prolitus!